-Many La Clínica patients are reluctant to acknowledge their mental health needs and, in many healthcare settings, these patients have no easy way to access mental health providers.
-Therefore, they are particularly prone to something that all populations do to some degree: they express mental health distress through physical symptoms.
-Research has shown nearly 70 percent of primary care visits have a psychosocial component.
-Yet during a typical primary care visit, few providers have the time, training, or resources to diagnose, much less address mental health concerns.
+Research has shown nearly 70 percent of primary care visits have a mental health component.
+Yet during a typical primary care visit, few providers have the time, training, or resources to diagnose, much less address, mental health concerns.
 Even if primary care providers do identify a need, it's usually difficult to convince patients to follow up with an unfamiliar mental health provider.